 Recent research published on arXiv proposes a new haptic interface that does not just help, but teaches.

 Smart Fabric that corrects movements

 The device forces users to rely on feedback both to identify and correct your mistakes, which helps them (re) learn faster on their rehabilitation journey.

 It consists of a soft programmable fabric elbow pad, and clutches that can quickly limit the wearer's joint movements.
 The object makes users aware of their mistakes and prevents them from repeating them.

 People learn motor activities best when they are aware of their mistakes and make a concerted effort to correct them.
 Tactile interfaces can facilitate motor training, while the existing ones are often bulky and do not always guarantee the maintenance of skills.

 Not only rehabilitation, also remote operations

-During the experiments, the cuff was used as a teaching aid for motor activities in the teleoperation tasks of drones.
+During the experiments, the sleeve was used as a teaching aid for motor activities in the teleoperation tasks of drones.
 The interface has increased the success of training to learn, retain and transfer motor skills from the operator to a remote drone.

 In the experiment, users controlled the movement of a drone using elbow joint rotation.
 Tactile feedback was used to limit elbow movement and make users aware of their mistakes.